davidzhao1015/zero-inflated-microbiome-model/README.md

-# Models specializing zero-inflated microbiome data
+# Case study: model on over-dispersion, and zero-inflated microbiome count data

-Differential abundance analysis and/ or association between taxa and environmental variables is the interest of many microbiome researchers.
-However, microbiome abundance data often contains too many zeros, which may disturb assumptions of traditional mathematical algorithms, such as the Poisson model.
-In other words, insisting on traditional models with ignoring inflated zero issues in data may cause significant false positive or negative events.
+Many microbiome studies apply statistical models to explore association between microbiota and environmental variables.
+However, microbiome count data is typically over-dispersed and zero excessive, failing to meet assumptions of traditional mathematical algorithms, such as the linear regression and Poisson model.
+Consequently, insisting on traditional models with ignorance of over-dispersion and zero inflation in data distribution will increase type I or II errors.

-Fortunately, there is good news.
-Biostatisticians have developed powerful "weapons", the models specializing in zero-inflated data, releasing microbiome researchers from the bottleneck.
+Fortunately, statisticians have developed powerful "weapons", robust models specializing in over-dispersion and zero-inflated data, releasing microbiome researchers from the bottleneck.
+A few R packages is accessible to implement such advanced models.

-This repository aims to establish a reproducible pipeline for robust models specialized in zero-inflated microbiome data.
-This repository is public.
-Hopefully, the information in the repository might be helpful not only to my research but also to peers in the microbiome research field.
+This repository aims to establish a R pipeline to build models to fit microbiome abundance data with over-dispersion and zero inflation.
+This repository is public, and hopefully provide practical information to microbiome researchers.

-I made use of the state-of-the-art models recommended by Drs.
+I made use of the state-of-the-art models and R modules introduced by Drs.
 Xia and Sun in their Book, Statistical analysis of microbiome with R (2018).
-In addition, I used a real-world dataset, HMP2, as an instance.
-The coding languate used is R.
+I demonstrate a full R pipeline from data processing to fitting model to coefficient interpretation, with the real-world data set provided by Human Microbiome Project.